-Learning Outcomes: By the end of the course students should:
+By the end of the course students should:

-- Be able to identify the constitutional and/or statutory authority for human trafficking, color of law, and hate crime legislation. - Be able to identify the elements and applicability of human trafficking, color of law, and hate crime statutes. - Be able to identify the reach and limitations of current human trafficking, color of law, and hate crime statutes.

-• Be able to identify when sentencing enhancements and related statutes may apply to a particular human trafficking, color of law, and hate crime violation.
+- Be able to identify the constitutional and/or statutory authority for hate crime, human trafficking, and color of law legislation. - Be able to identify the elements and applicability of hate crime, human trafficking and color of law statutes. - Be able to identify the reach and limitations of current hate crime, human trafficking and color of law statutes. - Be able to identify when sentencing enhancements and related statutes may apply to a particular hate crime, human trafficking and color of law violation.